andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

     - packages/base
 ```

+to the `packages` field of your directory or global *stack.yaml* and *stack*
-and *stack* will know what version of *hmatrix* to use when you use
+will know what version of *hmatrix* to use when you use `stack runghc` or
-`stack runghc` or `stack ghc`, etc. to build your files!
+`stack ghc`, etc. to build your files.

 Neural Networks
 ---------------

 [Artificial neural
 networks](https://en.wikipedia.org/wiki/Artificial_neural_network) have been
 somewhat of a hot topic in computing recently.
-At their core they involve matrix
-multiplication and manipulation, so they do seem like a good candidate for a
-dependent types.
-Most importantly, implementations of training algorithms (like
+Implementations of training
-back-propagation) are tricky to implement correctly — despite being simple,
+algorithms (like back-propagation) are tricky to implement correctly — despite
-there are many locations where accidental bugs might pop up when multiplying the
+being simple, there are many locations where accidental bugs might pop up when
-wrong matrices, for example.
+multiplying the wrong matrices, for example.

+Though some might recognize that complicated matrix and vector arithmetic is a
+common application of phantom type-based dependent types, it’s not necessarily
-It’s not always easy to gauge before-the-fact what would or would not be a good
+always easy to gauge before-the-fact what would or would not be a good candidate
-candidate for adding dependent types to, and often times, it can be considered
+for adding dependent types to.
+Often times, it can even be considered premature
-premature to start off with “as powerful types as you can”.
-So let’s walk
+to start off with “as powerful types as you can”.
+So let’s walk through
-through programming things with as “dumb” types as possible, and see where types
+programming things with as “dumb” types as possible, and see where types can
-can help.
+help.

 We’ll be following a process called “type-driven development” — start with
 general and non-descriptive types, write the implementation and recognize